What does it mean to have a brand strategy? No, really, what the hell is a “brand” anyway?

 No, more than that.
 I want you to RESONATE with them (hell yeah!).

 And guess what?
-Behind all the tactics and all the complexity of creating a brand is a really deceptively simple concept of how our minds work to make that happen.
+Behind all the tactics and all the complexity of creating a brand strategy is a really deceptively simple concept of how our minds work to make that happen.
 Because although we are all different and unique (I’m looking at you, snowflake), from a neurological perspective we all work the exact same way.

 It’s totes true.
 Our brains all work the same way and we all make the same decisions.
 No exceptions.
 You might ask, “How can that be?
 I make much better decisions than most people – especially my brother-in-law (seriously).”
 Yes, I understand, and yes, you are also correct.
-We all come to our own unique conclusions, but behind those conclusions is a secret decision your brain is making that is completely invisible to you.
+We all come to our own unique conclusions.
+But, behind those conclusions is a secret decision your brain is making that is completely invisible to you.
 This decision governs almost everything we do and we all make this decision the exact same way as everybody else.
 Every.
 Single.
 Time.

 This is important because this secret decision is behind every choice your customer has made to either buy or not buy whatever it is you’re selling.
 It’s this hidden neurology that governs how well you will resonate with them.